Topcliffe, North Yorkshire: Governance

 The village is located in the Thirsk and Malton UK Parliamentary constituency.
-It is also in the Sowerby electoral division of North Yorkshire County Council and the Topcliffe ward of Hambleton District Council.
+It was in the Topcliffe ward of Hambleton District Council.
 The population of this ward taken at the 2011 Census was 2,604.
-Topcliffe District ward includes the settlements of Skipton-onSwale, Catton, Dalton, Crakehill, Sessay and Hutton Sessay.
+Topcliffe District ward includes the settlements of Skipton-on-Swale, Catton, Dalton, Crakehill, Sessay and Hutton Sessay.
+From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.

 The civil parish of Topcliffe is bounded by the civil parishes of Sowerby, Carlton Miniott, Catton, Rainton, Asenby, Crakehill and Dalton.
 The local Parish Council has five members.

 Geography

 The village is located on the east bank of the River Swale just north of its confluence with Cod Beck, one of its major tributaries.
 The villages of Baldersby St James, Cundall, Dishforth, Catton, Rainton, Asenby, Crakehill and Dalton all lie within a radius of 2.5 mi.
 It lies on the A167 road from Darlington to its terminus at the junction with the A168.
 It is 2.8 mi east of the A1(M).